What is Domestic Violence in Maryland?

 He was excellent in every aspect of my DUI case.
 Since it was my first one I didn’t know what to expect dealing with the judicial system.
 He was able to explain the entire process to me before and during the court hearing.- Former Client

-How Hartman Attorneys at Law Can Help the Accused
+How Can Hartman Attorneys at Law Help the Accused?

 Our approach involves:

 - Thorough investigation: Gathering all facts, identifying inconsistencies in the accuser’s story, and collecting evidence that supports your defense.
+This methodical approach is crucial to uncovering overlooked details that can shift the case's direction.

 - Legal proficiency: Navigating the complexities of Maryland’s legal system to protect your rights.
+Our knowledge of both defense and prosecutorial tactics ensures a comprehensive defense plan.

 - Supportive counsel: Offering not only legal defense but also guidance and support through this challenging time.
+Our team is committed to helping clients understand each step of the process, reducing stress and uncertainty.

 Arrange for a free initial consultation with our Annapolis domestic violence attorney by contacting us at (410) 469-6416.